bslew/antabTr/readme.md

 In time, the wisdom will be made publicly available via [antab-wisdom](https://github.com/bslew/antab-wisdom) repository.

+**Do not share wisdom files in case when you decide to upload noisy (i.e. not cleaned) data to VLBeer.**

 ### What is shared?

 Only wisdom files are being shared.
 Wisdom files are python3 pickled dictionaries containing the name of log file,